Xavier Rathan-Mayes

-Xavier Rathan-Mayes (born April 29, 1994) is a Canadian professional basketball player for Merkezefendi Bld.
-Denizli Basket of the Turkish Basketball Super League (BSL).
+Xavier Andrew Rathan-Mayes (born April 29, 1994) is a Canadian professional basketball player for Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
 He played college basketball for the Florida State Seminoles.

 High school career

 Born in Markham, Ontario, he started playing high school basketball at Christian Faith Center Academy in North Carolina.
 However, the NCAA was declining to accept credits received from the school, prompting him to transfer to Huntington Prep School in West Virginia.
-At Huntington Prep School, he played with current NBA player Andrew Wiggins, and he was considered a top 30 player in his class.
+At Huntington Prep School, he played with current NBA player Andrew Wiggins, and he was considered a top 30 player in his class (2013).

 College career

 Rathan-Mayes played three years of college basketball for the Florida State Seminoles between 2014 and 2017.

 As a freshman in 2014–15, Rathan-Mayes had three games with 30 points or more.
 He averaged 14.9 points per game, becoming only the second freshman to lead Florida State in scoring.
 He was named to the All-ACC Freshman Team.
 He averaged 11.8 points in 2015–16 and 10.6 points in 2016–17.
+In 2017, he graduated from Florida State University with a degree in Sociology.

 Professional career

-2017–18 season

 After going undrafted in the 2017 NBA draft, Rathan-Mayes played for the New York Knicks in the NBA Summer League and then joined the Westchester Knicks of the NBA G League for the 2017–18 season.
 On March 5, 2018, he signed a 10-day contract with the Memphis Grizzlies.
 He played five games for the Grizzlies.

-2018–19 season

 After playing for the Los Angeles Lakers in the 2018 NBA Summer League, Rathan-Mayes joined AEK Athens of the Greek Basket League for the 2018–19 season.
 His final game for AEK came on December 29, 2018.

 On January 8, 2019, he was acquired by the Texas Legends of the NBA G League.
 In 25 games played for the Legends, he averaged 14.2 points, 4.6 rebounds, 6 assists and 1.1 steals per game.

 On March 28, 2019, he signed with Bnei Herzliya of the Israeli Premier League for the rest of the season.
 On April 22, 2019, he recorded a season-high 28 points, shooting 6-of-11 from three-point range, along with five rebounds and three assists in a 76–72 win over Ironi Nahariya.
 He was subsequently named Israeli League Round 28 MVP.

-2019–20 season

 In July and August 2019, Rathan-Mayes played with the Hamilton Honey Badgers of the Canadian Elite Basketball League (CEBL).
 He helped the team reach the final of the 2019 season, scoring 24 points in a loss to the Saskatchewan Rattlers.

 In October 2019, Rathan-Mayes re-joined the Texas Legends.
 On December 3, 2019, he was acquired by the Agua Caliente Clippers in a trade.

-2020–21 season

 On February 26, 2021, Rathan-Mayes joined CSU Sibiu of the Romanian National League.